-All recognised financial assets that are within the scope of Ind AS 109 are required to be subsequently measured at amortised cost or fair value on the basis of the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
+All recognised financial assets that are within the scope of Ind AS 109 are required to be subsequently measured at amortised cost or fair value on the basis of the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates.

-The Group's business model objective is to hold financial assets in order to collect contractual cash flows.
-The contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates.
+The Company business model objective is to hold financial assets in order to collect contractual cash flows.
+The contractual terms of the financial asset give